Telefonica/rasa_core/README.md

 --------------

-__This is a fork from of Rasa Core version 0.13.2, extended to support Aura conversation requirements__
+__This is a fork of Rasa Core version 0.13.2, extended to support Aura conversation requirements__

 --------------